 Richard Bell, “Nuclear Power and the Earth,” ENERGY: Overdevelopment and the Delusion of Endless Growth, 2012.

 Yes, population is a vitally important issue.
 Population growth exacerbates every problem facing us.
 As the global economy stagnates or contracts, the impact of declines in per capita industrial output can be reduced by policies to rein in population growth.
 Moreover, a good argument can be made that family planning investments will benefit the poorest nations first and foremost, since large, poor families tend to spend all their income on food and shelter, leaving no surplus for education or the formation of a small business.
 But while good population policy is desperately needed, it is no cure-all: changing demographic trends is a slow process, and many of the challenges facing us will converge over the course of the next couple of decades—far too quickly to be adequately addressed by reducing birth rates.
-So we need to think systemically to address a range of economic and ecological issues simultaneously while doing our best to support seven billion humans and counting.
-And while we’re doing all that, we also need to reduce birth rates.
+So we need to think systemically to address a range of economic and ecological issues simultaneously while doing our best to support eight billion humans and counting.

 Bill Ryerson, “Population: the Multiplier of Everything Else,” The Post Carbon Reader, 2010.